UnifiedID2/uid2-docs-preview/preview/docs/guides/mobile-plugin-gma-android.md

 # UID2 GMA Plugin for Android Integration Guide

-The UID2 Google Mobile Ads (GMA) Plugin for Android enables publishers that use the [Google Mobile Ads (GMA) SDK](https://developers.google.com/ad-manager/mobile-ads-sdk) to send [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) as [secure signals](https://support.google.com/admob/answer/11556288) in ad requests from Android apps.
+The UID2 Google Mobile Ads (GMA) Plugin for Android enables publishers that use the [Google Mobile Ads (GMA) SDK](https://developers.google.com/ad-manager/mobile-ads-sdk) to send <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 tokens</Link> as [secure signals](https://support.google.com/admob/answer/11556288) in ad requests from Android apps.
 This is done automatically, with no direct coding needed from the app developer.

 ## Functionality